Telescopic Dentures – German Technology New To Australia

 Does food get trapped in telescopic dentures?

-Dr. Florian Mack is a Denture Specialist & Prosthodontist with branch locations at Robina on the Gold Coast and Brisbane.
+Dr. Florian Mack is a Denture Specialist & Prosthodontist with branch locations at our Brisbane City practice or Southport on the Gold Coast.
 Please give us a call 07 3221 0443 or Contact Us and we will arrange a consultation at your convenience.